Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Mathematical Background

 In general, the RL problem is formalized by a discrete-time Markov Decision Process (MDP) consisting of the following components: \begin{enumerate} \item The state observation space, $\mathcal{S}$, where each state $s\in \mathcal{S}\subset \mathbb{R}^{\dim(s)}$. \item The set of feasible actions the environment can accept, called the \textit{action space}, $\mathcal{A}$.
 We restrict our attention to continuous actions spaces, where $a\in\mathcal{A} \subset \mathbb{R}^{\dim(a)}$ is suitable for continuous control problems. \item The state transition probability density function $p(s'|s,a)$ which describes the likelihood of the agent observing state $s'$ at action step $h+1$ given that the agent took action $a$ from state $s$ at action step $h$. \item The scalar function $r_h(s,a,s')$ is the expected reward received by the agent when taking action $a$ from state $s$ at action step $h$ and arriving at state $s'$ at action step $h+1$. \end{enumerate} Associated with the MDP is the discounted return,

-Here $0 < \gamma \leq 1$ is referred to as the discount factor and controls how much effect future rewards have on near-term optimal decisions (in \cite{schulman2015trust}, $\gamma$ is also interpreted as a variance reduction parameter for value function estimation).
+Here $0 < \gamma \leq 1$ is the discount factor determining how much effect future rewards have on immediate decisions, and reduces the variance of the return when $\gamma < 1$ \cite{schulman2015high}.
 We will show later that the discount factor brings additional benefits to our framework by encouraging exploration.
 The agent-environment interactions may naturally separate into subsequences referred to as \textit{episodes}, in which case horizon length $H$ is a random variable which is determined by the agent reaching a terminal state.
 This episodic case, in which there is a clear terminal objective, is our focus in this work.

 Actions are generated according to some policy $\pi$, which may be deterministic, $a = \pi(s)$, or stochastic, $a \sim \pi(a|s)$ in which case $\pi(a|s)$ represents the probability of choosing action $a$ when the state is $s$.
 For any MDP there is an optimal policy which is deterministic \cite{littman1994markov}.
 Nonetheless, defining the agent with a stochastic policy during training promotes exploration within the environment \cite{sutton2018reinforcement}.
-The goal of an MDP is to design an optimal policy $\pi^* = \arg\max_\pi \E \left[ R_0 | \pi \right]$ which maximizes Eq. (\ref{eq:discounted return}) when actions are generated from that policy.
+The goal of an MDP is to design an optimal policy $\pi^* = \arg\max_\pi \E \left[ R_0 | \pi \right]$ which maximizes (\ref{eq:discounted return}) when actions are generated from the policy.